Barbering Apprenticeship Level 2

 If you want an exciting and varied career, barbering could be for you.
 There is a demand across the country for skilled and qualified barbers, and employers increasingly need committed, well trained and enthusiastic workers.

-To start the course you must be employed in a relevant environment for a minimum of 30 hours per week.
-You should ideally have a minimum of 3 GCSEs at grade 3 or above including Maths and English.
+You must be employed in a relevant role for a minimum of 30 hours per week.
+As a minimum you should have 3 GCSEs at grade 3 or above including English and Maths.
+If you do not have a grade 4 or above in English and Maths, you will be required to work towards Level 2 Functional Skills in these subjects.

 What will I study?